NOCA Student / Instructor Handbook

 - A minor student is disrupting the class or exhibiting serious behavioral issues, and the parent / guardian is stepping in to remove them from the class.

-- Observers may not in any way touch any equipment in the studio or lobby, including the poles, aerial equipment, mats, rigging equipment, and ladders.
+- Observers may not touch any equipment in the studio or lobby, including aerial equipment, mats, rigging equipment, and ladders.

 - Children observing classes:

-- Children ages 17 or under must be supervised by a parent or guardian, or a person designated by a parent or guardian (age 18+) at all times, and must remain in the lobby at all times.
-If the child becomes disruptive to the class in any way, they must be escorted outside until the incident is resolved.
+- Children ages 17 or under must be supervised by a parent/guardian (or a person designated by a parent/guardian age 18+) at all times and must remain in the lobby at all times.
+If the child becomes disruptive, they must be escorted outside until the incident is resolved.

 - ALL minors under 18 observing a class require instructor approval to be in the NOCA lobby.
-Any NOCA instructor may request at any time that minors leave the studio if they feel the minor is being disruptive to the class, EVEN if above rules are being followed.
+Any NOCA instructor may request at any time that minors leave the studio if they feel the minor is being disruptive, even if the above rules are being followed.
 If this forces an adult parental student to leave their class, no refund will be provided.

 - Leadership Roles